What is the chronic stage of rheumatoid arthritis?

 - Individuals are more likely to experience adverse effects in key body systems (musculoskeletal, neurological, pulmonary, cardiac) if they do not have appropriate medical and pharmacological management.

 - The issues raised in Module 2 are still relevant to the chronic stage.

 - Individuals’ needs, wants and priorities change over time, and as their experience with the disease develops.
 Assessment and treatment need to be adapted accordingly.
 Management of RA is more than just disease control.

 - RA has implications for pregnancy, breast feeding and early parenting:

 - The body's immune system changes during pregnancy to accommodate the foetus.
 For some individuals with RA this is associated with a transient remission of disease symptoms, while others (up to 20%) experience a worsening of joint symptoms and fatigue.
 These symptoms may become particularly acute post-partum.

 - Persons with RA have an increased risk of pre-eclampsia, caesarean section and premature or low birth weight neonates.

-- Conception, pregnancy and breast feeding have implications for drug therapy regimens, which may also impact on symptoms and a person’s emotional wellbeing.
+- Conception, pregnancy and breast feeding have implications for drug therapy regimens in females and males, which may also impact on symptoms and a person’s emotional wellbeing.
 Further information about drug therapy issues is available from the ARA website.